nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_2/readme.md

 Various research objects, including datasets and software, are frequently attached to scholarly publications in the form of supplemental material.
 At other times, the source is referenced in the paper, which could be a GitHub repository, personal/institutional website, or other storage site.
 This can be another starting point, by engaging in discussions on the GitHub repository.

-**Kerchunk Example:** In lesson 1, a blog post about a software library ‘kerchunk’ was presented.
-Let’s look at a [post](https://discourse.pangeo.io/t/trick-for-improving-kerchunk-performance-for-large-numbers-of-chunks-files/3090) on the [Pangeo Discourse Forum](https://discourse.pangeo.io/) of Kerchunk with a large number of views.
+**Kerchunk Example:** In lesson 1, a blog post about a software library 'kerchunk' was presented.
+Let's look at a [post](https://discourse.pangeo.io/t/trick-for-improving-kerchunk-performance-for-large-numbers-of-chunks-files/3090) on the [Pangeo Discourse Forum](https://discourse.pangeo.io/) of Kerchunk with a large number of views.
 The open science [Pangeo project](https://pangeo.io/) worked completely in the open.
 The [project website](https://pangeo.io/) (run off of GitHub) has links to blog posts, a discussion forum, and a calendar to all their meetings which anyone was welcome to join.
 This has resulted in an engaged and dynamic community.
 An example of this comes from the post linked to above, where one person asks for help, others reply, and the conversation is documented in the open.
 The post’s 636 views indicate that this question, or one similar, has occurred to others.
 Imagine if this had been done over private email?
 By working in the open, they are improving science and helping everyone become faster and more accurate.

 ## How to Assess Open Results